NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 debugging

-- `-f` force a rerun of the (last) rule that that has the requested file as output -- sometimes needs doing!
+- `-f` force a rerun of the (last) rule that that has the requested file as output -- sometimes needs doing, but don't use as default!

 ### Wrapper script for Snakemake